arcium-hq/examples/share_medical_records/README.md

 - No single party should see the unencrypted data during transfer
 - Selective disclosure (future: share only age + blood_type, not full record)
 - Examples: credential sharing, encrypted file transfer, confidential data markets

-This is powered by Arcium's Cerberus MPC protocol, which is designed to prevent any single party from accessing unauthorized medical information through maliciously secure multi-party computation requiring only one honest actor.
-Patients maintain data sovereignty while enabling coordinated care.